nayeemmz/cmsc426Spring2021/hw1.md

 For each section of the homework, explain briefly what you did, and describe any interesting problems you encountered and/or solutions you implemented.
 You must include the following details in your writeup:

 - Your understanding of eigenvectors and eigenvalues
-- Your choice of outlier rejection technique for each dataset
+- Outlier rejection for each dataset
-- Limitation of each outliers rejection technique
+- Limitation of ridge regression

 As usual, your report must be full English sentences,**not** commented code.
 There is a word limit of 750 words and no minimum length requirement

 <a name='coll'></a>
 ## Collaboration Policy
 You are encouraged to discuss the ideas with your peers.
 However, the code should be your own, and should be the result of you exercising your own understanding of it.
 If you reference anyone else's code in writing your project, you must properly cite it in your code (in comments) and your writeup.
-For the full honor code refer to the CMSC426 Spring 2019 website
+For the full honor code refer to the CMSC426 Fall 2019 website